 - Electronic materials and devices

-Lund University- Promotes the study of nanotechnology through the following programs and consortium.
+It promotes the study of nanotechnology via the following programs and consortium.

-- Nanoscience Master’s Program:Is part of the Nanometer Structure Consortium and has its scientific base in a physics description of nanoscale phenomena and students can also choose to specialize in nanoelectronics, biophysics or materials chemistry.
+- Nanoscience Master’s Program—This is part of the Nanometer Structure Consortium and has its scientific base in a physics description of nanoscale phenomena.
+Students can also choose to focus on biophysics, nanoelectronics, or materials chemistry.

-- Nanometer Structure Consortium: A center that promotes the development of nanotechnology and fields of science and their applications based on the properties and opportunities offered at the nanometer length scale.
-This center conducts research on the following nanotech areas:
+- Nanometer Structure Consortium—A center that supports the advancement of nanotechnology and fields of science and their applications, based on the opportunities and properties offered at the nanometer length scale.
+This center carries out research on the following nanotech areas:

 - Bio nanosciences